Concrete Lifting and Levelling

-Concrete lifting, commonly referred to as “slabjacking”; is the process of either raising concrete slabs or filling voids under them, or both, by pressure injecting cementitious or noncementitious materials under the slabs.
+Concrete levelling, commonly referred to as “slabjacking”; is the process of either raising concrete slabs or filling voids under them, or both, by pressure injecting polyurethane spray under the slabs.

-Our spray foam application is specially designed for concrete lifting:
+Our spray foam application is specially designed for concrete levelling:

 - Curb sections.